ygorcosta/wedeploy.com/node/electric/src/pages/docs/intro/what-why-and-how/index.md

 ## What is WeDeploy?

-WeDeploy is a *deployment platform* that gives you access to intuitive APIs that can help you create modern apps faster.
+WeDeploy is a *development platform* that helps you deploy your simple to complex apps quickly.
+It also gives you access to intuitive APIs for backend microservices that can enable you to create modern apps faster.

 From simple applications to full microservice architectures, launch your production-ready environments in a matter of minutes without having to change your stack.